p4cyber/p4cyber/README.md

 This section describes the current alpha test for P4Cyber.
 Note that **the alpha is experimental** and is intended to validate algorithms, peer coordination via Pears, and the use of Hypercore/Hyperbee data structures for decentralized storage and search.
 The alpha does not include open-source scanning code — it provides instructions for testers to install Pears, run the P4Cyber application, and participate in a controlled test network.

+**Scanning Engine Note**

+P4Cyber leverages proven open-source components for its experimental scanning layer.
+In particular, the alpha client integrates [masscan](https://github.com/robertdavidgraham/masscan) — the fastest Internet-scale port scanner — as part of its modular scanning backend, with additional orchestration, reproducibility, and peer-coordination layers built on top of it.

 **1) What it is**

 P4Cyber Alpha is an early, limited test of the peer-driven scanning and data-replication model.
 It is not intended to produce a complete Internet-wide index.
 Instead, it validates core ideas: